vasilakisfil/Introspected-REST/README.md

 ```

 This API _should_ be REST-compliant by not providing any API capabilities, hypermedia or actions.
-The imaginery Media Type `application/vnd.weather+yaml` is supposed to provide all the necessary information
+The imaginary Media Type `application/vnd.weather+yaml` is supposed to provide all the necessary information
-because otherwise the client would fail to udnerstand things like
+because otherwise the client would fail to understand things like

 * what are the attributes of the response
 * what is the data type of the temperature value (float, double, integer, bignum etc)